Best Practices

 })

-// All requests automatically scanned
+// All requests automatically scanned, routed, and protected

 const response = await openai.chat.completions.create({